-- Genetic factor.
-This involves chronic pains that are genetic like migraines which is a chronic headache is a somatic chronic pain that needs medical attention.
+This involves chronic pains that are genetic, for example, migraines which is a chronic headache and is somatic pain that needs medical attention.

-- Earlier injuries.
-Someone who has been in an accident or an operation is likely to suffer from chronic pain.
+Someone who has been in an accident or had an operation is likely to suffer from chronic pain.

 Psychological factors include:

-This involves psychological disorders such as Trauma, Depression, or Anxiety.
+Involves psychological disorders such as trauma, depression, or anxiety.

-- Job.
-Most construction jobs in Kenya involve the lifting of heavy objects that can lead to back and joint aches which may become chronic pains.
+Most construction jobs in Kenya involve, lifting heavy objects that can lead to back and joint aches, which may lead to chronic pain.

-- Stress.
-Having too much stress may lead to trauma hence psychological chronic pain.
+Having too much stress may lead to trauma, hence, psychological chronic pain.

-- Taking drugs.
-Young people who abuse drugs are in great danger of having chronic pains as the drugs interfere with the nervous systems.
-As from a report on WHO published in 2015.
+A 2015 report published by WHO showed that young people who abuse drugs are in great danger of having chronic pains as the drugs interfere with the nervous systems.

 Preference of Chronic Pain by Demographic in Kenya

-From a report on Palliative medicine in 2013 on behalf of the government of Kenya, in western Kenya, it shows that from a sample of 400 hospitalized patients.
-They were being administered analgesics which is a pain killer to relieve them from chronic pains.
-80% of the patients reported a non-zero level of pain while the rest of the percentage reported being having mild to severe pain.
-The old, those living with HIV, and those with cancer reported being having a high number of patients with chronic pains.
+A report on Palliative medicine in 2013, conducted on behalf of the government of Kenya and based in Western Kenya, shows that from a sample of 400 hospitalized patients that were administered analgesics (pain killer) to relieve chronic pains, 80% of the patients reported a non-zero level of pain while the rest reported having mild to severe pain.
+The elderly, those living with HIV, and those with cancer reported having a high number of patients with chronic pains.

-Statistics show that old aged people mostly in Kenya are likely to suffer from chronic pain.
-This includes people from the age of 35 to 55 who have high complaints of having chronic pains that are both male and female.
+Statistics show that old aged people in Kenya are more likely to suffer from chronic pain.
+This includes people from the age of 35 to 55 and both male and female.

-The journal of palliative medicine published in 2019 on behalf of the government of Kenya.
-A statistic carried out at the University of Nairobi from a sample of 136 teachers 95% were reported having Lower back pains (LBP).
-This was so due to office chairs without lamber support and also high stress from work due to pressure.
+The journal of palliative medicine published in 2019 on behalf of the government of Kenya, showed a study carried out at the University of Nairobi that from a sample of 136 teachers 95% were reported having Lower back pains (LBP).
+This was due to office chairs without lamber support and high stress from work.

-In a journal of chronic pain and management published in 2019 from Gavin publishers.
-It shows that females are more prone to chronic pain than males females have a high percentage of endometriosis and pregnant women having a high chance of having chronic pains like pelvic pains.
+In a journal of chronic pain and management published in 2019 by Gavin publishers.
+It shows that females are more prone to chronic pain than males.
+There is minimal cases of chronic pain in children and adolescents, however those affected are diagnosed with chronic pediatric pain.

 Treatment, Prevention, and Control Measures of Chronic Pains